 The annual budget serves as the foundation of the District's financial planning and control.
 The District is structured to operate according to a calendar year.
-At the May 22, 2019 meeting, the Board approved the 2020 Budget to keep the per capita local dues assessment at \$0.25.
-This figure provided \$1,208,186 in local dues for the District's calendar year 2020 Budget.
-The local dues will help fund the completion of the 2022 Water Resource Management Plan.
+At the August 26, 2020 meeting, the Board approved the 2021 Budget to keep the per capita local dues assessment at \$0.25.
+This figure provided \$1,208,186 in local dues for the District's calendar year 2021 Budget, helping to fund the completion of the 2022 Water Resource Management Plan.

 In 2020, the District shifted to a "look backward" approach to budgeting for state appropriations.
 This approach eliminates the need to predict the value of state appropriations in the next legislative budget session and provides greater certainty when setting dues rates for future years.
 By executing this shift, the District did not recognize the state appropriations in the 2020 financial report.
-Instead, the Georgia General Assembly Fiscal Year 2021 appropriations of \$750,000 (\$200,000 for annual District administration costs plus an additional \$550,000 for the District's major plan update effort due in 2022) will be spent and recognized as revenue in the District's 2021 budget.
+Instead, the Georgia General Assembly Fiscal Year 2021 appropriations of \$750,000 (\$200,000 for annual District administration costs plus an additional \$550,000 for the District's major plan update effort due in 2022) were spent and recognized as revenue in the District's 2021 budget.